makersacademy/bowling-challenge/README.md

 ## Testing
 ----------
 To view the test results run `open -a "Google Chrome" SpecRunner.html` whilst in the project repo.
 Replace `Google Chrome` with your preferred browser.
-Currently all tests passing for a gutter game.
+All tests passing.

 ## Technologies Used
 --------------------